Behavioral Health Services Act

 A Transformation Journey

 Prop.
-1 brought together a vision for behavioral health transformation across the state and has served as a catalyst for San Mateo County Behavioral Health and Recovery Services (BHRS) to kick off an exciting new journey, a strategic vision aimed at reshaping the way care is provided across behavioral health.
+1 brought together a vision for behavioral health transformation across the state and has been a catalyst for San Mateo County Behavioral Health and Recovery Services (BHRS) to kick off an exciting new journey, a strategic vision aimed at reshaping the way care is provided across behavioral health.
+With the changing behavioral health landscape driven by many new state laws and local needs, BHRS aims to continue local priorities including our commitment to continuous improvement, equity and trauma-informed efforts, and serving the most vulnerable individuals living with substance use and mental health challenges.
+Read more about the BHRS Transformation Journey here: BHRS Director’s Newsletter.

 What Is Prop.
 1?

-BHSA Funding Shifts
+BHSA Planning and Funding Shifts

-How Do I Get Involved with Prop.
-1 Planning?
+How Do I Get Involved?

 To ensure a smooth transition to BHSA by the July, 1 2026 implementation deadline, we are actively engaging in organizational and system changes and gathering input from clients, family members, staff and community partners.
 Join us and provide input on the transition to BHSA!

-1. Join the BHSA Transition Taskforce for overall understanding.
+- Join the BHSA Transition Taskforce for overall understanding.
 See the flyer: English/Spanish/Chinese

-April 3, June 5, August 7, October 2, 2025 (hybrid meetings)
+- April 3, June 5, August 7, October 2, 2025 (hybrid meetings)

 3:00 PM – 4:30 PM